taliitacamargo/card-graphix/README.md

 # Card-Graphix

 Our application helps users to create a customized business card design.
 Options within the application will allow the user to manipulate different aspects of a virtual card and export that design to a PDF.
-This exported PDF can be used at businesses that print physical business cards.
+The buisness cards can then be printed on cardstock with a compatible printer.

 ## User Story
 ```